mopasha1/IntelUnnati2024TTS/README.md

 Code for insights generation is present in the "streamlit" folder Please refer to the README files in each of the folders for more information.

+Code has been linted using the [Ruff](https://docs.astral.sh/ruff/) linter for readability.

 </details>

 ### Details 🔎